g-k-l/genealogy/README.md

 - make text more readable on hover-over

 ## Working Features
+- hover-over circle displays the number of children a node has
 - search function with display of results and cycling of results
 - children overflow + cycling function
 - root reset when the tree gets too large.